Tietoevry-Connect-Sweden/tap-full-vcdcse-automation/README.md

+## Disclaimer

+Version customised for TE environment using CSE 3.1.3.
+Use at your own risk.

 ## Purpose

-This project is designed to build a Tanzu Application Platform 1.2 single-cluster instance on VCD+CSE 4.x TKG Cluster that corresponds to the [Full TAP profile in the Official VMware Docs](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-install-intro.html).
+This project is designed to build a Tanzu Application Platform 1.2 single-cluster instance on VCD+CSE 3.1.3 TKG Cluster that corresponds to the [Full TAP profile in the Official VMware Docs](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-install-intro.html).

 This is a 1-step automation with minimum inputs into config files.
 This scripts assume that Tanzu Cluster essentials are already present in the TKG cluster.

 * **Step 1** To install TAP full profile into a Tanzu K8S cluster.

 Specifically, this automation will build:
-- Install Tanzu Application Platform full profile on the VCD+CSE 4.x TKG cluster.
+- Install Tanzu Application Platform full profile on the VCD+CSE 3.1.3 TKG cluster.
 - Install Tanzu Application Platform sample demo app.

 ## [Prerequisites](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-prerequisites.html)